 Prior to joining DHC, Mr. Victor was with Victor & Bernstein, P.C., which was one of New York’s premier hospitality law firms, where he represented and advised some of the most prestigious names and brands in the industry.

-Mr. Victor’s practice ties into – and he works closely with – DHC’s Government Relations, Real Estate, Land Use, Employment, and Intellectual Property groups.
+Mr. Victor’s practice ties into – and he works closely with – DHC’s Government Relations, Real Estate, Corporate, Land Use, Employment, and Intellectual Property groups.